 STIMULATE YOUR MIND AND BODY WITH WEEKLY WELLNESS ACTIVITIES:

 Yoga Fridays: Located in El Dorado Hall.
 Start your Friday mornings from 7:15 -8:30a.m. improving your cardiovascular fitness, balancing the nervous system and improving brain function with Himalayan yogic techniques.
 Bring a yoga mat and water bottle.
-Taught by Dr. Christina Pabers in sponsorship with CI Wellness and Athletics.
+Taught by Dr. Christina Pabers in sponsorship with CSUCI Wellness and Athletics.
 No RSVP necessary.

 For questions, suggestions or collaborations regarding staff professional development, please contact:

 Rachel Linares, Professional Development Trainer/Coordinator